ejoseph89/social-media-activity-feed/README.md

 - If there is content in the textare (text post), or an image is uploaded, then the 'Post' button will be activated.
 - If there is no text content, or an image file uploaded, the 'Post' button will be disabled - empty posts cannot be make.
 - At any point in the process of a making a post, the user can click 'Cancel' and close the modal and clear content.
+- A successful post will be posted at the top of the post list, and the screen will scroll to the top.
+- Date formatted as required, with the exact time of the post as well.

 ##### UX Considerations
 - I've placed the post modal (form to add a new post) at the most accessible location (for left or right handed people), towards the bottom of the viewport.